SuperGhostSama/QuickDrive/README.md

 ## Installation
 For installation, users will need to have Composer on their system and run the following command:

-composer install
+composer install.
-npm install
+npm install.
-php artisan key:generate
+php artisan key:generate.

 ## Credits
 Front-end: HTML, CSS, Bootstrap, and JavaScript.